 There Will Be War Without Socialism

-We all know that grades don’t matter in school because we are all special.
+Some of us believe that grades don’t matter because we think we are all special.
 Hard work is for those who aren’t smart enough to work smarter.
 What matters is that we eliminate the classes by narrowing the ever increasing gap between the rich and poor.

-It’s unbelievable how wealthy some have become over the past couple decades, while the middle to lower income people continually get squeezed.
-Jeff Bezos has donated less than 3% of his fortune, yet he’s worth over $130B before his divorce.
+It’s unbelievable how wealthy some have become over the past couple decades.
+Meanwhile, the middle-to-lower income people continually get squeezed.
+Jeff Bezos has donated less than 3% of his fortune, yet he’s worth over $150B before his divorce.
 Who can spend it all?

 It’s not right, and I know everybody knows this.